mrciolino/wiki-backup/timeline.md

   - [Investigating Godsbane](/Events/investigating-godsbane)
   - [Adalynn Captured by Daurgothoth](/Events/adalynn-captured-by-daurgothoth)
   - [Investigating Reports of Illithids on Mardun](/Events/investigating-reports-of-illithids-on-mardun)
+  - Spoops and Bazzdos attempt to teleport to the Elemental Plane of Chaos.
+  - They accidentally arrive at the Spawning Stone which is a giant torrent of magical energy and material.
+Spoops is able to negate the damage using his boon of invincibility, however Bazzdos is obliterated.
+Spoops grabs his soul at the last moment as Adalynn gates them home.
   - [Weakening of Cyric](/Events/weakening-of-cyric)
   - [Meeting With Asmodeus](/Events/meeting-with-asmodeus)
   - [Glub Glub Mind Controls Bazzdos](/Events/glub-glub-mind-controls-bazzdos)